Dave Berg (cartoonist): Mad

 In this faith connection, Berg was additionally hired to contribute content to The Magazine For Jewish Children, The Moshiach Times, by Rabbi Dr. Dovid Sholom Pape.
 According to Pape: "He was a wonderful writer and humorist, and he had a great Jewish heart.
 I asked him to prepare a series of cartoons that would, in a humorous way, illustrate basic ideas in Torah.
 To do this, he invented a fat character called Schlemiel who would always misunderstand things, and then there would be a couple of boys who would correct him."
 In 2002, Berg told an interviewer, "There was a psychiatrist who filed my Lighter Sides in categories.
 When a patient would tell him their troubles, he would pull out one of my sequences and say, 'See, it happens to everyone.'"

 His characters occasionally made their way into other artists' works, such as Kaputnik finding himself a patient in a Mort Drucker spoof of St. Elsewhere, tagged "with apologies to Dave Berg".

 Berg contributed to Mad for 46 years until his death, appearing in 368 issues.
 His final hand-drawn strip appeared in Mad issue #423.
 His last set of "Lighter Side" strips, which had been written but not penciled, were illustrated after Berg's death by 18 of Mads other artists as a final tribute; this affectionate send-off included the magazine's final new contributions from Jack Davis and George Woodbridge.
 This tribute appeared in Mad issue #427.

 Between 2008 and 2017, Berg's old Lighter Side gags were given rewritten word balloons with inappropriately "un-Berg-like" humor by longtime Mad writer Dick DeBartolo and other staffers, while the art was unchanged.
 The twelve installments of this irregular feature were called "The Darker Side of the Lighter Side."

 Berg's other work included the comic strips Citizen Senior (1989–93), Roger Kaputnik (1992) and Astronuts (1994).

 Death

 After a long battle with cancer, he died in his home in Marina del Rey, California, shortly after midnight on May 17, 2002.
 Berg was survived by his wife of 52 years, Vivian, and their two children, Mitch and Nancy.

-Berg paperbacks

-A hardcover reprint collection of Berg's work, Mad's Greatest Artists: Dave Berg: Five Decades of the Lighter Side of... was published in 2013.